replicatedhq/replicated-docs/docs/intro-replicated.md

 KOTS lets your customize your customer experience with the admin console during installation and when managing the application instance.
 For more information about the admin console, see [Admin Console](#admin-console).

 You use custom resources to configure and control the application experience.
 Custom resources are packaged with your application but are not deployed to the cluster.
-The custom resources are used to customize or enable options, such as the:
+The custom resources are used to configure options, such as:

-- Customer-facing Config screen in the admin console
+- Customizing the customer-facing Config screen in the admin console
-- Admin console branding, release notes, custom graphs display, application status display, and more
+- Customizing admin console branding, release notes, custom graphs display, application status display, and more
-- Preflight checks
+- Customizing preflight checks to validate customer environments before installing the application
-- Support bundle specifications
+- Customizing support bundle specifications to gather and analyze data for troubleshooting a cluster and the application
-- Back and restore
+- Enabling back and restore
-- Identity service
+- Enabling identity service to authenticate with the admin console using individual passwords instead of a shared password
-- Default rule levels for the linter
+- Setting your own default rule levels for the linter

 Using custom resources, you can add optional and conditional resources, using annotations, to include or exclude resources based on conditional statements.
 For example, a customer might want to use their own database and so any database option provided by your Kubernetes manifests should not be installed.
 You can also use annotations to control the order in which resources are deployed.
 For more information, see [Including Optional and Conditional Resources](packaging-include-resources), [Orchestrating Resource Deployment](orchestrating-resource-deployment).